ArunDharani/Do-Day/README.md

 `git clone https://github.com/ArunDharani/Do-Day.git`

 ## Step - 2.
 Please Install npm packages by running
-Run `npm install` to install all the necessary packages
+Run this command to enter into the folder `cd Do-Day` Run `npm install` to install all the necessary packages

 ## Step - 3.
 Create a .env file inside the Do-Day Folder